 Any organisation is aimed for solving problems in their business and make the customers happy.
 But, in the same way as the products or service the organisation makes, need to follow natural laws (principles), an organisation as the complex adaptive system*** it is, also need to follow principles in human science, which to a great extent is pure common sense.
 As can be seen in the reading proposal above, the series of our common sense is also the first recommended series of blog posts to read, due to its importance and that it is easy to fall back on to understand the later series of blog posts.

 This blog book’s mission, is to give the readers a deep understanding of the necessity of knowing this set of principles, the building blocks, that effects the way of working in our organisations.
-Because, only if this set of principles is followed, an organisation can properly flourish.
-And the set of principles can only have the principles needed.
-Not more principles.
+Because, only if this set of principles is followed, the ones needed within the context of the organisation, an organisation can properly flourish.
+And the set of principles can only have these principles needed, since they are principles that science already has found (fact) at least since many decades.
+So, we cannot have more principles.
 Not fewer principles.
+And definitely not home-made principles that are more and more common today in some methods and frameworks.

 The mission is also to find this set of principles that will make our organisation flourish when it meets the market of today and tomorrow.
 A set of principles that are valid for any organisation, regardless of business, and that can manage any context.
 The principles will be referred to as the what.
 Mind that the what are not best practice, it is beyond best practice, since we must follow our set of principles regardless the organisation’s business.

-The granularity level of our principles is very important, so we can connect them to our evolutionary prerequisites as a specie for problem-solving and build on the current findings made by human science*** .
-This means that our principles will be built on what is already in our DNA, no matter what our organisation is doing or what people we have in the organisation, which means the granularity level of people and activities.
-Violating the principles means that our organisation will not flourish, since we then are trying to fight against nature, which will mean fail.
-This is the reason for many fails in today’s silo organisations, we are frankly violating our own evolutionary prerequisites****.
+The granularity level of our principles is very important, so we can connect them to our evolutionary prerequisites as a specie for problem-solving and collaboration, where we can lean on the current findings made by human science**** .
+This means that our organizational principles will be built on what is already in our DNA, no matter what our organisation is doing or what people we have in the organisation, which means the granularity level will always be people and activities.
+Violating the principles means that our organisation will not flourish, since we then are trying to fight against nature, which will mean fail, due to hampering the needed interactions for achieving the organizational purpose.
+This is the reason for many fails in today’s silo organisations, we are frankly violating our own evolutionary prerequisites*****, many times by sub-optimization.

 Our Root causes